pandammonium/blipper-widget-old/README.txt

 1. Upload `wp-blipper.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates ???
-1. You'll need OAuth2 credentials from Polaroid|Blipfoto; you'll be told how to obtain these in the plugin settings once you've activated it.
+1. You'll need OAuth2 credentials from Polaroid|Blipfoto; the plugin has details of how to obtain these.
+Note that you must have a Polaroid|Blipfoto account in order to use this plugin.

 == Changelog ==